igrafx/miningkafka/howto.md

 #### Compilation and Deployment on LiveConnect

-To compile the connector and generate the **.jar** file needed for Kafka Connect, navigate to the root of the project and run:
+To compile the connector and generate the **.jar** file needed for Kafka Connect, navigate to the root of the module and run:
 ```
 sbt assembly
 ```
-Place the newly created `.jar` file (located in the `target/scala-2.13` directory) into the `docker-compose/extensions/` directory of the iGrafx Liveconnect project.
+Place the newly created `.jar` file (located in the `target/scala-2.13` directory) into the `docker-compose/extensions/` directory of the iGrafx Liveconnect module.
 If this directory does not exist, create it.
 Ensure the following lines are included in the `ksqldb-server` configuration in `docker-compose.yml`:

 ```
 ksqldb-server: